 ISO 2247 Packaging for Vibration Tests at Low-Frequency Vibrations

 ISO 2247 testing specifies methods to carry out vibration tests for transport packages at fixed frequencies.
-As an ISTA and ISO 17025 certified lab, we realize the importance of ISO 2247 vibration testing.
-Meeting the low frequency vibration regulatory compliance requirements can be difficult.
+As an ISTA and ISO 17025 certified lab, we realize the importance of ISO 2247 vibration transportation testing.
+Meeting the low-frequency vibration regulatory compliance requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone Compliance provides the peace of mind that all of your needs will be met.
 When packages do not meet the requirements, we assist with finding solutions.
 Keystone takes pride in partnering with customers to achieve package compliance.
 Lastly, we are in constant communication throughout the test process.

 Summary of ISO 2247 Vibration Analysis Information

-The following documents contain provisions which constitute this International Standard.
+The following documents contain provisions that constitute this International Standard.

 ISO 2206, Packaging – Complete, filled transport packages – Identification of parts when testing